 Traumatic Brain Injuries Are a Widespread Problem

 Nearly three million people each year in the United States suffer a traumatic brain injury.
 Of those, 500,000 will be hospitalized, and 70,000 to 90,000 people are left with significant and irreversible impairments.
-Many of these accidents happen on-the-job and are eligible for workers’ compensation claims.

 - Young adults, especially males between the ages of 15 and 24, are most likely to suffer a TBI.